department-of-veterans-affairs/vets-api/modules/simple_forms_api/app/services/simple_forms_api/form_remediation/docs/README.md

 client.upload
 ```

-The client also supports backing up individual form submissions in their original PDF format.
-This can be accomplished by changing the `type` to `:submission` during client initialization.
-This option will hydrate the form submission PDF and upload it to the configured S3 bucket and optionally return a presigned URL which links to the PDF itself.
-The subsequent remediation documentation is not created given this option.
+For PDF backups, specify `type: :submission` during initialization.
+This uploads the original form PDF and optionally returns a presigned URL:

 ```ruby
 config = YourTeamsConfig.new